 - Students enroll in an internship for credit, with a local NGO or school which exposes them to another important side of the community and culture.
 Some options include human rights organizations, AIDS/HIV education, women's and gender rights and law, an elementary school, after school programming and tutoring for children in surrounding Townships and a maternity hospital, to name a few.

-- There are excursion throughout the semester in and around Cape Town, including an optional weekend home stay with a family in a township.
+- There are excursions throughout the semester in and around Cape Town, including an optional weekend home stay with a family in a township.

-- Students have 24 hour access to both Trinity and Interstudy staff to assist them
+- Students have 24 hour access to both Trinity and ISA staff to assist them with thei needs.

 To view the brochure, please click here.

 Tucked beneath the appropriately named Table Mountain, Cape Town is an exhilarating port city, rich in history, architecture, and cultural pursuits.
 The city is dominated by a towering, table-shaped mountain, set on a peninsula of soaring, rocky heights and lush valleys, where two oceans converge—the Indian and the Atlantic—and where immense natural beauty and the fast pace and bright lights of a great urban center come together.

 Cape Town takes its name from the term “Cape of Good Hope,” Africa’s southern-most point, founded in 1482 by Portuguese explorer Bartholomew Diaz.
 Today the city has a population of 3.5 million and is the provincial capital of the Western Cape, as well as the legislative capital of South Africa.
 The city is a cultural melting pot, with a diverse and vibrant character is influenced by Xhosa, Zulu, and other African tribes, as well as Indonesian, French, Dutch, British, and German settlers.

 The dates of the program are built around the local university academic calendar and therefore change slightly each year.
 All universities in the southern hemisphere have an opposite calendar to the United States and in South Africa, the academic year begins in January.